Grandma Josie and Me

 Grandma re-used containers, using Cool Whip tubs in place of Tupperware.
 She made her own chokecherry wine, re-using the same bottles each year.
 Grandma believed in repairing the old, rather than buying new.
 I don't believe she would have ever bought a new car, even if she had the money.
 She liked to refinish old furniture.
 And although we hauled plenty of garbage to the dump, we probably hauled more back.
 We were always digging through the trash looking for treasures.
 And although it wasn't exactly legal, we picked up roadkill deer along the highway and butchered them, keeping the best meat for ourselves, while giving the rest to the dogs.

 We could learn a lot from Grandma Josie.
 As Americans, we have imperiled our successes through careless waste.
 We have lost our best topsoil - washed out to sea, or blown away in the wind - compromising our long-term ability to feed ourselves or the world.
-We've drained some of our best underground aquifers to boost production today, leaving none for tomorrow, and poisoned others with pesticides and other toxins.
+We've drained some of our best underground aquifers to boost production today, leaving none for tomorrow.
+We've poisoned other aquifers with pesticides and other industrial toxins.
 We've depleted worldwide oil reserves driving inefficient cars, leading to spiking oil prices and global warming which now threatens developing countries with social-political implosion and numerous species with extinction.
-Our leaders in Washington have spent money so foolishly that we are in debt $45,000 for every man, woman, child, and newborn baby.
+Our leaders in Washington have spent money so foolishly that we are in debt $65,000 for every man, woman, child, and newborn baby.